-The 2020 iPad Pro has a standard 12MP camera lens, just like the 2018 model, but also has a 10MP ultra-wide lens, which allows you to zoom out 2X without any digital computation noise.
+When comparing the camera of the iPad Pro 2020 vs 2018, the newer model has a standard 12MP camera lens, just like the 2018 model, but also has a 10MP ultra-wide lens, which allows you to zoom out 2X without any digital computation noise.
 You can get a better angle of your surroundings, allowing you to tell the visual story with more detail.
 It has an ever-so-slight rounded edge distortion, which makes long portrait-mode shots look like professional photos.

 If you take pictures on your iPad, this is an invaluable feature to have.
 It really makes a huge difference to have the flexibility to zoom out to get more of the subject matter in your shot.